Human Ecology names 17 outstanding graduating seniors

 Taran Carlisle, kinesiology.
 Taran has served as a research assistant in a public health lab and Kinesiology Student Association officer.
 Through the K-State International Service Team, he went on a two month trip to Kenya, volunteering at a children’s home.
 Taran plans to attend medical school.
 He is from Kansas City.

-This article was posted on Friday, May 1, 2015, and is filed under Apparel, Textiles, & Interior Design, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Kinesiology.
+This article was posted on Friday, May 1, 2015, and is filed under Applied Human Sciences, College News, Food, Nutrition, Dietetics and Health, Hospitality Management, Interior Design and Fashion Studies, Kinesiology.